satyambaba/homeassistant/README.md

 ```

-3. Cretae template sensors for each room.
+C. Cretae template sensors for each room.
 Here.
 I'll create two sensors for the laundry room and security page for reference.

 For Laundry Room - Badge to denote if the washing machine is on
 ```yaml